shruthiyk/Computer-Systems/Assignment1/README.md

 For this assignment, you will be warming up by writing a 1-2 page tutorial on how to use the terminal to do something non-trivial on the command line by building a shell script.
 An example of a non-trivial script would be a few lines of code that sorts a particular column of data from a .csv file.
 You can use your imagination to continue further.

+The tutorial can be purely text, and you should upload a file called 'tutorial.txt'.
+I *strongly* encourage you to use a tool like 'vim', 'emacs', or 'nano' to write your tutorial.
+I personally use the vim text editor.

 ## Very Brief Example Tutorial (Template)
 (Note this example is fairly trivial)